You might want to consider refinancing if:

 Even if market interest rates remain relatively stable, you may just want to switch to a different bank that can offer you more attractive, promotional rates.
 Remember that even a tiny change in interests can bring major savings due to its compounding effect and the long-term nature of most mortgages.
 However, if you are borrowing a larger amount, over a longer tenure, even with lower rates than your previous loan – your total interest costs would likely increase.

-You want to extend your loan and pay lower monthly instalments:
+3. You want to extend your loan and pay lower monthly instalments.

 Your finances are dynamic and this means that even though you’ve always been able to make your mortgage instalment payments on time, certain life events (loss of income, a new addition to your family or medical issues) can change your level of affordability.

-But nevertheless, continuous late payments will not be tolerated by any bank and complete loan defaults should be avoided at all costs if possible.
-Here, refinancing could help restructure the terms of your loan before your situation deteriorates further to cause high levels of debt, a blemished credit status and even bankruptcy.
+Nevertheless, continuous late payments will not be tolerated by any bank and complete loan defaults should be avoided at all costs if possible.
+Here, refinancing could help restructure the terms of your loan before your situation deteriorates further to cause high levels of debt, blemished credit status and even bankruptcy.

 By extending the tenure of your loan, you can readjust to pay a more affordable monthly instalment.

-You are having difficulty managing your debt and need to consolidate:
+4. You are having difficulty managing your debt and need to consolidate.

 If you are overextended on multiple loans and credit card bills, you can use a refinancing facility to bring all payments under one roof.